Scalable Batch Bayesian Optimization Via Subspace Acquisition Functions: Proposed Subspace Approach

-We demonstrate the ESSI functions of the 3-dimensional Rosenbrock problem in Fig.~\ref{fig_ESSI}.
-We draw thirty random points in $[-2.048,2.048]^3$ and train a Gaussian process model using these points.
-The figure in the middle shows the scatter plots of the thirty samples in the original 3-dimensional space.
-The red filled point is the current best solution among the thirty samples.
-On the left, we show the ESSI functions as we move the current best solution along coordinates $\bm{y} = x_1$, $\bm{y} = x_2$ and $\bm{y} = x_3$, respectively.
-On the right, we show the ESSI functions as we move the current best solution in subspaces $\bm{y} = [x_1,x_2]$, $\bm{y} = [x_1,x_3]$ and $\bm{y} = [x_2,x_3]$, respectively.
-In other words, the left figures can be seen as the EI function in three 1-dimensional subspaces while the right figures can be seen as the EI function in three 2-dimensional subspaces.
-After getting these ESSI functions, we can then get a batch of six query points for batch evaluations.
+The SSEI functions of the 3-dimensional Rosenbrock problem are demonstrated in Fig.~\ref{fig_SSEI}.
+We draw thirty random points and train a Gaussian process model using these points.
+The left figures are the SSEI functions in three $1$-dimensional subspaces while the right figures are the SSEI functions in three $2$-dimensional subspaces.
+From another point of view, the left and right figures can also be treated as the $1$-dimensional and $2$-dimensional slices of the original expected improvement function.
+After optimizing these SSEI functions, we can then get a batch of six query points for parallel evaluations.

-The dimension of the subspaces $s$ can vary from $1$ to $d$.
-When $s=d$, the proposed ESSI function is equal to the standard EI function~\cite{Jones_1998}.
-And when $s=1$, the ESSI function degenerates to the expected coordinate improvement (ECI) function~\cite{Zhan2024}.
-From this point of view, the proposed ESSI function can be seen as the more generalized measurement.
-Both the EI and ECI can be treated as especial cases of the ESSI function.